IBM-Cloud/Kitura-Starter/README.md

 2. Compile and execute the server app using: `make run`.
 Once the server starts, you should see the message _Listening on port 8090_.
 The executable file is located in the `.build/debug` directory: `./.build/debug/Kitura-Starter-Bluemix`.

 3. Open your browser at [http://localhost:8090](http://localhost:8090) to access the welcome page for the Kitura-Starter-Bluemix app.
 This page displays static HTML content served from the Kitura-based server.
+Explore the `public` folder to see the HTML file and resources in it.

 4. To access a plain text greeting, point your browser to: [http://localhost:8090/hello](http://localhost:8090/hello).